christophstrasen/WorldObserver/docs_internal/vision.md

 - **WorldObserver is the domain skin.**
   It:

-  - defines world schemas and keys (`SquareCtx`, `RoomCtx`, …);
+  - defines world schemas and keys (for example `SquareObs`, `RoomObs`, …);
-  - turns PZ/engine events into LQR‑friendly record streams;
+  - turns PZ/engine events and other fact sources into LQR‑friendly record streams;
-  - publishes ready‑made base ObservationStreams; and
+  - publishes ready‑made base ObservationStreams such as `WorldObserver.observations.squares()` or `WorldObserver.observations.rooms()`; and
-  - offers extension points for mod authors to define their own ObservationStreams on top.
+  - offers extension points, via the fact layer APIs, for mod authors to define their own facts and ObservationStreams on top.

 For most mod authors, **WorldObserver is the primary entry point**: